lupyuen/lupyuen.github.io/src/lorawan.md

 # LoRaWAN Driver

+We've seen the LoRa Transceiver Driver (for RFM90 / SX1262)...
+Now let's watch how the LoRaWAN Driver wraps around the LoRa Transceiver Driver to do __secure, managed LoRaWAN Networking__.

 The __BL602 Driver for LoRaWAN__ is located here...

 -   [`components/3rdparty/lorawan`](https://github.com/lupyuen/bl_iot_sdk/tree/lorawan/components/3rdparty/lorawan)

-Let's study the source code and learn how the LoRaWAN Driver is called by our demo firmware to __join the LoRaWAN Network and transmit data packets__...
+We shall study the source code and learn how the LoRaWAN Driver is called by our demo firmware to __join the LoRaWAN Network and transmit data packets__...

 -   [`customer_app/sdk_app_lorawan`](https://github.com/lupyuen/bl_iot_sdk/tree/lorawan/customer_app/sdk_app_lorawan)